 Growing People – Kay Kay has collected stories about life in the Foundation and community.

-Dorothy Maclean, having lived in North America for a number of years and been actively involved in leading workshops around the world, has returned to Findhorn and lives in the Community.
+Dorothy Maclean, having lived in North America for a number of years and been actively involved in leading workshops around the world, returned to live in the Findhorn Foundation community and passed peacefully on 12 March 2020, three months after her 100th birthday.

 Eileen Caddy was awarded an MBE (Member of the Order of the British Empire) for ‘service to spiritual inquiry’ in 2004 and was a source of inspiration for the many thousands of visitors to the Findhorn Foundation and for the many more who have read her books.
 Eileen lived at the Foundation, dividing her time between her family and community affairs, until her death in 2006.